-Common civil law is available on the Official State Gazette website (http://www.boe.es/buscar/pdf/1889/BOE-A-1889-4763-consolidado.pdf).
-A translation of this text in English and in French is available at: http://www.mjusticia.gob.es/cs/Satellite/es/1288774502225/ListaPublicaciones.html
+You can check Spain's common civil law on the Official State Gazette (Boletín Oficial del Estado) website (http://www.boe.es/buscar/pdf/1889/BOE-A-1889-4763-consolidado.pdf).
+You can find translations of this text in English and French on: http://www.mjusticia.gob.es/cs/Satellite/es/1288774502225/ListaPublicaciones.html

-The text of the specific regulation under local or special laws is available at the following address: http://www.boe.es/legislacion/codigos/codigo.php?id=48&modo=1¬a=0&tab=2
+You can find the text of each specific regulation for local or special laws on: http://www.boe.es/legislacion/codigos/codigo.php?id=48&modo=1¬a=0&tab=2

 This Register is not publicly accessible.
 It can only be accessed by persons who can prove that they have a legitimate interest in the succession once the testator has passed away, and, during his or her lifetime, by the testator or his or her special representative, or through a court order in case of incapacity.

 Spanish common law reserves a portion of the estate, or rather the assets it entails, for certain relatives in the form of a reserved share after including the value of the voluntary dispositions made by the testator, including inter vivos, and after deducting debts.
 According to the Civil Code, the ‘reserved share is the portion of the estate that the testator cannot distribute as this portion is reserved by law to certain heirs, referred to as “legal heirs”.’